Budgeting According to Our Mission

 During COVID, our offerings went up significantly.
 They have now returned to a normal growth rate.
 This, along with a temporary increase of support to Arch Ministries, is the reason why we need to make adjustments this year.

-The church operates on a fiscal year from April 1 through March 31.
+The church operates on a fiscal year from April 1 thru March 31.

 Grace accepts offerings multiple ways: cash or check given through offering boxes in the church building and credit/debit card and ACH transactions given online through Pushpay.
 Giving by cash, check, or ACH is the most cost-effective way to give to Grace.